Martin Edwards (author): Writing about crime fiction

 Howdunit, published in 2020, was a book he conceived and edited on behalf of the Detection Club, to celebrate its 90th birthday.
 The book discusses the art and craft of crime writing and the nature of the crime writer's life.
 Contributors range from Agatha Christie and Dorothy L. Sayers to almost every living member of the club, including John Le Carré, Ian Rankin, Val McDermid, and Alexander McCall Smith.
 The book won the 2021 CrimeFest H.R.F.
-Keating award for best biography or critical book related to crime fiction; in addition it was nominated for five other major awards: the CWA Gold Dagger for Non-Fiction, the Edgar, the Agatha, the Macavity, and the Anthony.
+Keating award for best biography or critical book related to crime fiction; in addition, it was nominated for five other major awards: the CWA Gold Dagger for Non-Fiction, the Edgar, the Agatha, the Macavity, and the Anthony.

 In 2017, he received the Poirot Award at Malice Domestic 29, in recognition of his contribution to the traditional mystery genre.
 Writing in the Malice Domestic programme, Professor Douglas G. Greene surveyed his career and concluded: "Martin Edwards’ contributions to detective fiction, and to writing about detective fiction, have indeed been outstanding".

+In 2023, he received the George N. Dove Award from the Popular Culture Association, in recognition of his outstanding contribution to the serious study of the crime genre; previous British winners have included P. D. James.